protectai/llm-guard/examples/api/README.md

 ## Configuration

-It can be configured using environment variables:
+### Environment variables

 - `DEBUG` (bool): Enable debug mode
 - `CACHE_MAX_SIZE` (int): Maximum number of items in the cache.
 Default is unlimited.
 - `CACHE_TTL` (int): Time in seconds after which a cached item expires.
 Default is 1 hour.
 - `SCAN_FAIL_FAST` (bool): Stop scanning after the first failed check.
 Default is `False`.

+### Scanners

-Also, you can configure scanners in `config.yml` referring to their names and parameters.
+You can configure scanners in `scanners.yml` referring to their names and parameters.

+Scanners will be executed in the order of configuration.

 ## Deploy Docker